-Following the hotly-anticipated squad announcements for game one of the 2019 State of Origin series – with NSW naming five debutants and Queensland including three newcomers – TWL looks back at the unluckiest Warriors to miss out on a start in the interstate arena.
+As the rugby league world counts down to the start of the 2021 State of Origin series, TWL looks back at the unluckiest Warriors to miss out on a start in the interstate arena.

 10. Tony Martin

 Gladstone product Martin was talked about as a potential Queensland bolter during his three seasons as a foundation Melbourne Storm player, which included scoring a try in the club’s stunning 1999 grand final victory over St George Illawarra.

 The classy centre heading to London Broncos for a three-year stint in 2001 but returned to the NRL with the Warriors in ’04.

 A reliable backline performer and quality goalkicker, Martin never really entered the Maroons conversation again with the likes of Paul Bowman, Willie Tonga, Brent Tate, Steve Bell, Justin Hodges, Shaun Berrigan and Josh Hannay at their disposal, but he wouldn’t have let anyone down on the Origin stage.

 After scoring 270 points in 53 games for the Warriors, Martin played out his career in Super League with Wakefield Trinity, Celtic Crusaders and Hull FC.

 Never a realistic chance of getting picked, but there were no NSW hookers playing better football in 1999-2000 than Warriors livewire Mears.

 The former Roosters and Bulldogs rake was a low-key signing for Auckland midway through 1999 but he provided outstanding return on the Warriors’ minimal investment, going on to win the club’s Player of the Year gong in 2000.